Mow Your Own Lawn

 And this is where things got really interesting.

 Those trees that made our ditch bridges were old and very wide.
-One tree in particular was so big that it was quite comfortable on a hot summer day to walk across the trunk, find a cozy spot along the middle, stretch out in the shade of the giant tree and the forest all around us and just be.
+One tree in particular was so big that it was quite comfortable on a hot summer day to walk across the trunk, find a cozy spot along the middle, stretch out in the shade of the giant tree and the forest all around me and just be.

-Shockingly, everyone thought that was a great idea.
+Everyone thought that was a great idea.

-So we all did it and congratulated ourselves on our amazing bravery until…
+Well, of course it was.
+So we all did it and congratulated ourselves on our amazing bravery until… I interrupted our celebration with, “Wait, though.
+The bravery test isn’t over yet.
+Look up.”

 MANY.